isabella232/integrations-learn.en/help/integrations/integrations-between-applications/experience-manager/experience-manager-platform.md

 ---
-title: Integrate AEM with Experience Platform
+title: How to integrate AEM with Experience Platform
-description: Learn how to integrate Adobe Experience Manager (AEM) with Experience Platform.
+description: Integrate Adobe Experience Manager (AEM) with Experience Platform to maximize the value of your data.
 solution: Experience Manager, Experience Manager Sites, Experience Platform
 feature: Integrations
 topic: Integrations